Cross of Gold speech

 The Cross of Gold speech was delivered by William Jennings Bryan, a former United States Representative from Nebraska, at the Democratic National Convention in Chicago on July 9, 1896.
 In his address, Bryan supported "free silver" (i.e. bimetallism), which he believed would bring the nation prosperity.
-He decried the gold standard, concluding the speech, "you shall not crucify mankind upon a cross of gold".
+He decried the gold standard, famously concluding the speech, "you shall not crucify mankind upon a cross of gold".
 Bryan's address helped catapult him to the Democratic Party's presidential nomination and is considered one of the greatest political speeches in American history.

 For twenty years, Americans had been bitterly divided over the nation's monetary standard.
 The gold standard, which the United States had effectively been on since 1873, limited the money supply but eased trade with other nations, such as the United Kingdom, whose currency was also based on gold.
 Many Americans, however, believed that bimetallism (making both gold and silver legal tender) was necessary for the nation's economic health.
 The financial Panic of 1893 intensified the debates, and when President Grover Cleveland (a Democrat) continued to support the gold standard against the will of much of his party, activists became determined to take over the Democratic Party organization and nominate a silver-supporting candidate in 1896.

-Bryan had been a dark horse candidate with little support in the convention.
+Bryan had been a dark horse candidate with little support in the convention and was barely known outside of his home state of Nebraska.
 His speech, delivered at the close of the debate on the party platform, electrified the convention and is generally credited with earning him the nomination for president.
-However, he lost the general election to William McKinley, and the United States formally adopted the gold standard in 1900.
+However, he lost the general election to William McKinley.
+The United States formally adopted the gold standard less than four years later in 1900 with the signing of the Gold Standard Act, retaining it domestically until 1933 and internationally until 1971.